N44TS/SuperSat/README.md

 - Display superchats in YouTube live chat in real time
 - Validates authentic SuperSat messages and remove fake one
 - Flexible Payment Amounts: Viewers can choose how much to donate
+- Creator dashboard to view superchats and payments coming in in real-time or historical data from previous lives.

 **for the best experience please use youtube in firefox